Update 2025 – January – Covid in Dogs / Dog Infection Symptoms

 The introduction of the virus to a new animal species might accelerate its evolution, potentially impacting surveillance and control strategies.
 Additionally, the introduction of the virus to susceptible endangered animal populations might undermine conservation efforts, leading to biodiversity loss.

-Further investigation is needed to understand these risks fully.
+Further investigation is necessary to fully understand these risks.

 - Fever.